audeering/audformat/docs/update-database.rst

 Update a database
 =================

-A feature especially useful for databases that grow over time, is the possibility to update a :class:`audformat.Database`.
+A feature that is especially useful for databases growing over time, is the possibility to update a :class:`audformat.Database`.
 For instance, consider the following database that contains age labels for a hundred files.